fluentmigrator/fluentmigrator/src/FluentMigrator.SchemaGen/README.txt

  * FmInitialMigrationWriter + FmSchemaWriterBase
-     - Generates a schema for single database as one class but can probably now be all replaced by the code in FmDiffMigrationWriter as I think it can cover both cases by simulating an empty database.
+     - Generates a schema for single database as one class but can probably now be all replaced by the code in FmDiffMigrationWriter as it can cover both cases by simulating an empty database.